-When I work with clients (or loved ones, for that matter) to reveal those biases hidden from us, I also have to explore my own.
+When I work with clients (or loved ones, for that matter) to reveal those biases that are hidden from us, I also have to explore my own.
 No matter how many times I remove one, it seems like another will appear, based on new information and experiences.
 Like conflict, this is a natural part of living, at least for most humans.
-This is why I ask you to make The Seven Choices before we start developing any action plans around diversity and inclusion:

 Would you like to see if mediation can transform your conflict and the way you relate to your life?
-Schedule a consultation.
+Pay for a consult

 Nance L. Schick, Esq. is a New York City attorney and mediator who focuses on keeping people out of court and building their conflict resolution skills, especially in business and employment disputes.
 Her holistic, integrative approach to conflict resolution draws from her experience as a crime victim, human resources supervisor, minor league sports agent, and United Nations representative.
 She is a 2001 graduate of the State University of New York Buffalo Law School trained in Alternative Dispute Resolution (ADR) by the Equal Employment Opportunity Commission (EEOC), Financial Industry Regulatory Authority (FINRA), and International Center for Ethno-Religious Mediation (ICERM).
 She is also creator of the Third Ear Conflict Resolution process, author of DIY Conflict Resolution: Seven Choices and Five Actions of a Master, and an award-winning entrepreneur, who has been acknowledged by Super Lawyers (ADR, 2018), the New York Economic Development Corporation/B-Labs (Finalist, Best for NYC 2015 & 2016), U.S. Chamber of Commerce (2015 Blue Ribbon Small Business), Enterprising Women Magazine (Honorable Mention, 2014 Woman of the Year awards), and Urban Rebound NY/Count Me In (Finalist, 2013 Pitch Competition).